optimizely/go-sdk-c-wrapper/README.md

 	struct optimizely_user_attribute *user_attribute_list;
 } optimizely_user_attributes;

-// reintializes the SDK and creates a new handle table, this should only be called to recreate the handle table int optimizely_sdk_init();
+// reintializes the SDK and creates a new handle table int optimizely_sdk_init();

 // creates a new optimizely SDK and returns a handle or returns -1 if the sdk could not be initialized